lydtechconsulting/kafka-message-compression/README.md

 The request should be accepted with a `202 ACCEPTED` response, as the event sending processing is asynchronous.

-The broker, producer and consumer metrics can then be viewed via the Kafka command line tools or by using the Conduktor Platform.

 ### Configuring The Broker And Application

 A number of parameters can be configured in the `src/main/resources/application.yml`, or overridden in the `application.yml` in the root of this project.   e.g. the producer `batchSize`, `compressionType`, `lingerMs`, `acks` and `async`.